A Timeline of Coronado History

 1908: The U.S. Navy’s “Great White Fleet,” on a worldwide tour approved by President Roosevelt to show military strength, visits San Diego and Coronado.
 Sixteen battleships anchor in Coronado Roads right off the Del with more than 16,000 sailors on board.

-1911: Famed aviator Glenn Curtiss leases North Island for three years (rent free!) as a place to experiment with his newly developed seaplane.
+1911: Famed aviator Glenn Curtiss leases North Island (rent free!) as a place to experiment with his newly developed seaplane.
 He flies the world's first seaplane from Spanish Bight and convinces the Navy to establish their first aircraft squadron making North Island the "Birthplace of Naval Aviation."

 Henry and Rudolph Riis lease 200 acres of farmland four miles south of Tent City for raising hogs and other animals near the town garbage dump.
 The “Hog Ranch” is flooded out and deserted in 1916.